notsure2/Cloak/README.md

 data, after which the connection will be closed by Cloak.
 Cloak will not enforce any timeout on TCP connections after it is established.

+`LoopbackTcpSendBuffer` is the number of bytes to use for the tcp loopback send buffer.
+Use a low value like 4096 to reduce upload bufferbloat on client.

+`LoopbackTcpReceiveBuffer` is the number of bytes to use for the tcp loopback receive buffer.
+Use a low value like 4096 to reduce download bufferbloat on client if the server is very close (low ping).

 ## Setup

 ### Server